Meher-das/FollowAnything/README.md

 4. install the reqirements using the command ```pip install -r requirements.txt```
 5. Follow the instructions Provided from Segment-and-Track-Anything and Siam Mask repositories as mentioned below to setup the pretrained weight files for use.

+# Objective of Project
+To detect query objects from video footage in real time using edge devices like Raspberry Pi for use onboard a drone.

+The original methodology requires us to use SAM to segment the frame from video initially.
+Usage of SAM involves heavy computation which is not feasible for use on devices like Pi.
+So instead we intend to detect faster by solely grouping DINO features.

+DINO runtime can further be sped up using two optimizations :
+* Quantization (Reducing the numerical precision of datatypes and mathematical operations)
+* Tracing (Converting Dynamic graphs into Static graphs)

+Redetection can also be automated using cross-trajectory stored ViT features.

 # Follow Anything
 **[📰 Paper](https://arxiv.org/abs/2308.05737)** | **[📹 Explainer Video](https://www.youtube.com/watch?v=6Mgt3EPytrw)**
 #### *Follow Anything:* Open-set detection, tracking, and following in real-time.